 the lovesick nerd with an artillery and a hostile robot (because he programmed it that way);

-a dead resident with a laser pistol, next to a pile of dust that was once a Legionnaire;
+a dead resident with a laser rifle, next to a pile of dust that was once a Legionnaire;

-the paranoid-schizophrenic with a house full of mines, rigged shotguns, man-eating scorpions — and, hey, corpses
+and the paranoid-schizophrenic with a house full of mines, rigged shotguns, man-eating scorpions — and, hey, corpses.

 Badass Grandpa: "Cannibal" Johnson got his nickname from an incident where, outnumbered by Raiders and with his back to the wall, he tore out a Raider's heart and took a bite out of it, hoping to scare the others off.
 It worked.
 Incidentally, the Raiders in question were half his age.